thefrsh/nuenvo-temp-inc/README.md

 ### Implementation note

-The algorithms used to detect anomalies works as a sliding window advancing by 1 element.
+The algorithms used to detect anomalies work as a sliding window advancing by 1 element.
 It means that one anomaly may be persisted many times as it's included many times in one window.
-I wasn't sure about that requirement, so I decided to stick to that implementation, but I was thinking about persisting only distinct anomalies or implementing a hopping window as well to not include those same values for the average calculation twice.
+I wasn't sure about that requirement, so I decided to stick to that implementation, but I was thinking about persisting only distinct anomalies or implementing a hopping window as well to not include those same values for the average calculation twice or more.

 Due to various factors (technical and non-technical), the application has implemented only basic integration tests for the REST API, which can be found in the `temp-inc-analytics-api` module.